 I have the mini size from Sephora and it has lasted me for an eternity because I need very little to set my makeup in place.
 Behaving like a loose translucent powder even though it is in a compact, this one does not affect the color of my foundation.

 e.l.f.
-Halo Glow Setting Powders for mature skin – it’s affordable and one of the best
+Halo Glow Setting Powder for mature skin – it’s affordable and one of the best.

-If you are on a budget, do not have FOMO about these setting powders.
+If you are on a budget, do not have FOMO (fear of missing out) about these setting powders.
 For less than $10 you can have one of the best ones for over my 50 skin.

 Light and airy, I use the light pink color, it perks up my face ever so slightly.
 Four colors are now available in the setting powder for you to choose from.